Pradumnasaraf/candy/README.md

   YTJ         Converts a YAML into JSON. docker      Docker related commands.
-Like generating a Dockerfile for a language. encode      It encodes and decodes a string to base64 and vice versa. k8s         Kubernetes related commands.
-Like generating manifest files for kubernetes objects.
+Like generating a Dockerfile for a language. encode      It encodes and decodes a string to base64 and vice versa. help        Help about any command k8s         Kubernetes related commands.
+Like generating manifest files for kubernetes objects. update      Update candy to the latest version version     Know the installed version of candy
 ```

 For detailed usage of each command, visit [here](https://pradumnasaraf.github.io/candy/)